 1. Dent Corn

-Dent corn, which is also known as "field corn," is easy to spot -- there's a dent in the crown of each individual kernel of corn.
+Dent corn, which is also known as "field corn," is an easy type of corn to spot -- there's a dent in the crown of each individual kernel of corn.
 It has a high starch and low sugar content, which means it's not sweet and juicy like the corn you buy to eat from the grocery store or farmers market.
 Because it's not meant to be eaten fresh, dent corn is harvested in its mature stage when the kernels are dry and then processed.

 Most dent corn grown in the U.S. winds up as animal feed, though because of its soft starch, dent corn is used as a grain in products like chips and masa (a corn flour used to make corn tortillas).
 Dent corn is also used to make moonshine and bourbon.
-The majority of corn grown in the U.S. is yellow dent corn, though you may also find dent corn in a wide variety of colors.
+The majority of corn grown in the U.S. is yellow dent corn, though you may also find dent corn in a range of colors.